venzy/learn-pub-sub/README.md

-# learn-pub-sub-starter (Peril)
+# learn-pub-sub (Peril)

-This is the starter code used in Boot.dev's [Learn Pub/Sub](https://learn.boot.dev/learn-pub-sub) course.
+This is derived from the starter code used in Boot.dev's [Learn Pub/Sub](https://learn.boot.dev/learn-pub-sub) course.